rdidjurgeit/project2_r.didjurgeit/README.md

 ## Visual Design

+The visual design of this project focuses on creating a clean, intuitive, and visually appealing interface that enhances user engagement.
+Key elements of the visual design include:

+- Consistent Color Palette: A harmonious selection of colors to evoke a sense of calm and professionalism, with highlights to guide user attention.
+- Responsive Layout: Designed to adapt seamlessly to various screen sizes, ensuring accessibility and usability across all devices.
+- Clear Typography: Readable and well-structured text that maintains hierarchy and clarity for ease of navigation and comprehension.
+- Interactive Elements: Visually distinct buttons, feedback areas, and hints to encourage user interaction and provide real-time engagement.
+- Minimalist Approach: A focus on simplicity to avoid unnecessary distractions, ensuring the content remains the central focus.

+This design ensures a balance between aesthetics and functionality, creating an engaging and enjoyable user experience.

 ### Fonts

 - The primary font, [Anton](https://fonts.google.com/selection?query=Anton) was chosen because IT is a font friendly for dyslexia , making it very easily readable throughout the questions.